Specification tests for generalized propensity scores using double projections: Asymptotic results

 where $R_{\infty,t}^{dpro}$ is a Gaussian process with mean zero and covariance structure

-where $\sigma_{t}^{2}(X)=\mathbb{E}\left[ \varepsilon^{2}(t)|X\right] =p_{t}(X)\left( 1-p_{t}(X)\right) =q_{t}(X,\theta^{\ast})\left( 1-q_{t}(X,\theta^{\ast})\right) $ is the conditional variance function of generalized error $\varepsilon(t)$ given $X$ under the null. \end{theorem}
+where $\sigma_{t}^{2}(X)=\mathbb{E}\left[ \varepsilon^{2}(t)|X\right]=p_{t}(X)\left( 1-p_{t}(X)\right) =q_{t}(X,\theta_0)\left(1-q_{t}(X,\theta_0)\right) $ is the conditional variance function of generalized error $\varepsilon(t)$ given $X$ under the null. \end{theorem}

-To prove Theorem \ref{theorem1}, we first show that the limiting null behavior of $R_{n,t}^{dpro}(\beta,u;\widehat{\theta}_{n})$ does not depend on $\widehat{\theta}_{n}$ nor how $\widehat{\theta}_{n}$ is obtained.
-Based on this result, we simply combine the weak convergence of the doubly-projected empirical process $R_{n,t}^{dpro}(\cdot)$ with the continuous mapping theorem (see, e.g., \citealp{VanderVaart1996}, Theorem 1.3.6) to derive the asymptotic distribution of our proposed Cram\'{e}r-von Mises test statistic, $CvM_{n}^{dpro}$.
+To prove Theorem \ref{theorem1}, we first show that the asymptotic null behavior of $R_{n,t}^{dpro}(\beta,u;\widehat{\theta}_{n})$ does not depend on $\widehat{\theta}_{n}$.
+Based on this result, we combine the weak convergence of the doubly-projected empirical process $R_{n,t}^{dpro}$ with the continuous mapping theorem (see, e.g., \citealp{VanderVaart1996}, Theorem 1.3.6) to derive the asymptotic distribution of our proposed Cram\'{e}r--von Mises test statistic $CvM_{n}^{dpro}$ under the null $H_0$.

-As is evident from Theorem \ref{theorem1}, the asymptotic null distribution $CvM_{\infty}^{dpro}$ depends in a complicated manner on the underlying data generating process and thus critical values of $CvM_{\infty}^{dpro}$ are case-dependent.
-Thanks to the second projection introduced in $R_{n,t} ^{dpro}\left( \beta,u;\widehat{\theta}_{n}\right) $ (i.e., the orthogonal projection onto the tangent space of the nuisance parameters), we will be able to simulate as accurately as desired the critical values of $CvM_{\infty ,J}^{dpro}$ through a convenient multiplier bootstrap procedure, whose validity is guaranteed by Theorem \ref{boot_expansion} in Section \ref{boot}.